2i2c-org/2i2c-org.github.io/README.md

 ### Make an internal blog post

 The way to make a regular blog post is by following the standard Hugo documentation for internal blog posts.
-Check out [the WowChemy theme documentation](https://wowchemy.com/docs/content/blog-posts/) for one way to do this.
+Check out [the Hug Blox theme documentation](https://hugoblox.com/docs/content/blog-posts/) for one way to do this.

 ### Make an external blog post